 A special thank you to La Maison Arabe – who provided us with the basis for this recipe.
 You can enjoy a traditional Moroccan Cooking Class, dine in their restaurant or even stay in their hotel during your next visit to Marrakech.

-Note: Some of the links in this recipe are affiliate links, which means that if you click on them or make a purchase, we receive a small referral fee at NO COST to you.
-So click away!
-And if you do, thank you so much, we appreciate your support.
+Some of the links on this article are affiliate links, which means that if you click on them and make a purchase, we receive a small referral fee.
+If you find the links useful and do make a purchase, thanks so much for your support!